 Access to most back country areas of the park are limited to existing paved roads within the front country and some improved gravel roads on the adjoining National Forest.

 Approximately 160 miles of recreational trails and former fire patrol roads occur in the wilderness and backcountry, forming a network from which fires can be accessed and managed.
+Within wilderness boundaries former fire patrol roads may only be accessed by foot.

 Water sources are very limited in the park and are generally associated with a few large lakes.
 A list of approved water source and dip sites can be seen in figure 4.1.
 Current restrictions are limited to double dipping.
 Aviation resources should not dip out of more than one water source during the same mission.
-All potential water sources must be approved by the Resource Advisor.
+All potential new water sources must be approved by the Resource Advisor.